cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 ## Get domains in Gandi LiveDNS

-Using the following query it's possible to check which domains 'live' LiveDNS (and which don't) and get their configured nameservers.
+Using the following query it's possible to check which domains 'live' LiveDNS (and which don't) and get their configured name servers.

 ```sql
 select fqdn, current, nameservers from gandi_domain_live_dns order by 1;